Global Reporting Initiative (GRI) Index

 ---|---|---|

-GRI 2-1 | Organizational details | See our Form 10-K. |
+GRI 2-1 | Organizational details |

-GRI 2-2 | Entities included in the organization’s sustainability reporting | Our ESG reporting covers AT&T Inc., unless otherwise noted in the footnotes of our issue briefs.
+Our sustainability reporting covers AT&T Inc., unless otherwise noted in the footnotes of our issue briefs.
 AT&T Inc. is referred to as “we,” “our” or “AT&T” throughout the report and this index.
-The entities included in our ESG reporting align with those included in our annual Form 10-K and quarterly financial reports, which cover all company-owned or -controlled operations.
+The entities included in our sustainability reporting align with those included in our annual Form 10-K and quarterly financial reports, which cover all company-owned or -controlled operations.
 For specific data scopes, please see the footnotes in the individual issue briefs. |

 GRI 2-3 | Reporting period, frequency and contact point |

 Period: Jan.
 1–Dec.
-31, 2022, aligned to our financial reporting
+31, 2023, aligned to our financial reporting |

-GRI 2-4 | Restatement of Information | Relevant restatements are included in respective issue briefs. |
+Relevant restatements are included in the footnotes of respective issue briefs. |

-GRI 2-5 | External assurance | External assurance was not sought for this GRI report as a whole.
+External assurance was not sought for this GRI report as a whole.
 AT&T uses an external third-party organization to assure select environmental data.
-For our 2022 reporting, S&P Trucost Limited will assure calculations of our Scope 1, 2 and 3 (select categories) greenhouse gas emissions as well as select energy figures.
-This assurance process will be completed in Q2 2023. |
+For our 2023 reporting, Environmental Resources Management (ERM) assured Scope 1, 2 and 3 (select categories) greenhouse gas emissions calculations. |

 GRI 2-6 | Activities, value chain and other business relationships |